Dentures and problems just go together. As good as a set of fake teeth are, they, like anything else, is going to have issues.

 So what are the most common denture issues?
 And how can you deal with them?

-What are the most common denture p
+What are the most common denture problems?

-If you’ve ever experienced one of these denture problems, you’re not alone.
+If you’ve ever experienced one of these common denture problems, you’re not alone.
 These are the most common issues denture wearers experience.

 Sometimes you may feel your dentures slipping or shifting.
+Usually it happens when you smile, laugh, cough, eat, or talk.

 A quick fix in the moment of slippage is to bite down (which repositions them) and swallow.
 We’ll talk about a long-term solution below.